Stephen R. Briggs

 Michael G. Cartwright

-Michael G. Cartwright is director of the NetVUE Chaplaincy Conferences.
+Michael G. Cartwright is the assistant director of NetVUE and was the director of the NetVUE Chaplaincy Conferences.
 In this role he gathers ideas about strategies and resources for robust campus chaplaincy and creates NetVUE programs for campus members.
-In addition to his NetVUE responsibilities, Michael is the dean for ecumenical and interfaith programs at the University of Indianapolis and has been a faculty member there since 1996.
+In addition to his NetVUE responsibilities, Michael is the special assistant to the president for mission and an associate professor of philosophy and religion at the University of Indianapolis and has been a faculty member there since 1996.
 Previously he served as the director of the Lantz Center for Christian Vocations at the university and was a faculty member at Allegheny College.
 Michael has an undergraduate background in English literature, a master's of divinity, and a PhD in theology and ethics.

 Lynne M. Spoelhof